Close

 Back to all posts

-SKO is a great place to lay the CI groundwork among Sellers for the upcoming year.
+SKO is a great place to lay the CI groundwork among sellers for the upcoming year.
 Not only because their use of competitive insights helps tie your work to revenue, but also because the richest competitive insights come from their conversations with customers.

-To help you knock your SKO session out of the park, I’ve compiled the ultimate list of SKO dos and don’ts for Competitive Intelligence practitioners:
+To help you knock your SKO session out of the park, below is list of SKO dos and don’ts for Competitive Intelligence practitioners:

 • DON’T: Try to boil the ocean